assassinsgreed/mhfz_server/README.md

 * Database
 * Server

+⚠ At the time of writing, a server will be successfully launched in Docker but it cannot be reached.
+It is recommended to run the server locally instead ⚠

 ## Notes
 * This tool restores a database backup built off of the MH Frontier Z Community Server.
 It automatically applies Road Shop Items as part of the backup.
     * This includes server updates 1-8, and client updates 1 & 2